joular/joular.github.io/src/powerjoular/src/guide/installation.md

 - ```build-install.sh```: will build (using ```gprbuild```) and install the program binary to ```/usr/bin``` and systemd service.
 It requires having installed GNAT and gprbuild (see [Compilation](../ref/compilation.html)).
 - ```uninstall.sh```: deletes the program binary and systemd service.

+We also provide Debian installation packages (.deb) for a number of CPU architectures (for Debian, Ubuntu, Raspberry Pi OS, etc.).